miqbaltariq/SECP1513202420251/03/TylerChok/readme.md

 #### 🔍 Overview
 Assignment 4 required us to attend at least one of the seven available workshops offered by CODE'25: Computing and Open Day & Exhibition.
 My group and I decided to attend the PowerBI Workshop which teaches participants on the basics of PowerBI.
 PowerBI is a business analytics tool developed by Microsoft that enables users to visualise and gain insights from data to make informed decisions.

-Finally, from all the information gathered from the workshop, we were tasked to create a poster on the the PowerBI talk we attended.
+Finally, from all the information gathered from the workshop, we were tasked to create a poster on the PowerBI talk we attended.

 #### 📦**Deliverable(s)**
 - ### [Poster](https://github.com/miqbaltariq/SECP1513202420251/blob/main/03/TylerChok/Assignment%204%20-%20Poster%20on%20the%20PowerBI%20Workshop%20(CODE'25).pdf)